neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

-# CWK Midjourney Prompt Formula Guideline V1
+# CWK Midjourney Prompt Formula Guideline V1.1a

-Here are my new Midjourney Prompt Formulas.
+Midjourney is an AI Art generator program uses cutting-edge technology to create images with a unique artistic style, and a midjourney prompt is a text phrase that the Midjourney Bot interprets to produce an image.
+A well-crafted prompt can help make unique and exciting images.

+I need your assistance in creating midjourney prompts.

 The (subject) is the hero of the scene every midjourney prompt you create.